wh-alice/mig_visualstudio/vs/cross-platform/verify-your-xamarin-environment.md

          ![Visual Studio Set as Startup project option](../cross-platform/media/crossplat-xamarin-verify-2.png "CrossPlat Xamarin Verify 2")

-    -   Select an appropriate emulator based on your target Android version; if you have an Android development device attached to your machine, you will also see it listed here alongside the emulators:
+    -   Select an appropriate emulator based on your target Android version; if you have an Android development device attached to your computer, you will also see it listed here alongside the emulators:

         -   Windows 8+: select a **VS Emulator** target in Visual Studio’s debug drop-down as shown below and start the debugger by pressing **F5**.
 For more details, see [Introducing Visual Studio’s Emulator for Android](http://blogs.msdn.com/b/visualstudioalm/archive/2014/11/12/introducing-visual-studio-s-emulator-for-android.aspx) (Visual Studio ALM blog).
 If you encounter problems getting the emulator to work, see [Troubleshooting the Visual Studio Emulator for Android](../cross-platform/troubleshooting-the-visual-studio-emulator-for-android.md).
 You can also create new device profiles for the emulator by selecting **Tools > Visual Studio Emulator for Android...**.